EaglesReign/CMP344test2/README.md

 run prompt.js and it will prompt you for a string.
 Type in a string.
 It'll prompt you for an integer.
 Type in an integer.
 It'll then print them back to you.

+Algorithms and Operations Problem 2 conformingGraph.js
+Use the d8 interpreter.
+Run conformingGraph.js and it will print the visited vertexes as well as the shortest path through the graph.

 </pre>